North Korea commemorates birth of its founder - Journal du Cameroun

 – Heavy medal –

-Authorities held a mass meeting of senior officials on Saturday to mark the anniversary, one of a series of events tied to the date, but Kim Jong Un has spent some of the festive period on the current spate of diplomacy involving the two Koreas.
+Authorities held a mass meeting of senior officials on Saturday to mark the anniversary, but Kim Jong Un has spent some of the period on the current spate of diplomacy involving the two Koreas.

 A summit with the South’s President Moon Jae-in is due later this month, ahead of talks with Donald Trump.
 On Saturday Kim met visiting Chinese envoy Song Tao, pledging to improve a traditional but battered relationship.